grafana/grafana/docs/sources/auth/gitlab.md

 ### Map roles

-Grafana can attempt to do role mapping through Gitlab OAuth.
+Grafana can attempt to do role mapping through GitLab OAuth.
 In order to achieve this, Grafana checks for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.

-Grafana uses JSON obtained from querying the `/api/v4/user` endpoint for the path lookup.
+Grafana uses JSON obtained from querying GitLab's API [`/api/v4/user`](https://docs.gitlab.com/ee/api/users.html#list-current-user-for-normal-users) endpoint for the path lookup.
 The result after evaluating the `role_attribute_path` JMESPath expression needs to be a valid Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
 Refer to [Organization roles]({{< relref "../permissions/organization_roles.md" >}}) for more information about roles and permissions in Grafana.

 An example Query could look like the following: